jwestgard/inst326/modules/module10/modules_testing.md

     1. [pytest](https://pytest.org)
 :::

+#

 ## Using Assert

 ::: incremental
-* Assert is a means of declaring expected state
+* Assert statements are a means of declaring expected state
 * Primary use case is for debugging
 * Declares an expectation, and raises "AssertionError" if expectation is False
 * Assert is designed to catch errors that would otherwise be missed
 * There is no need to test for things that would raise an exception anyway
 :::

+#

 ## Using Assert

 ::: left
 Imagine a function designed to draw a triangle.
-You can create an assert statement to check that the interior angles add up to 180°:
+You might create an assert statement to check that the interior angles add up to 180°:
 :::

 ``` {.python .numberLines}